 In a typical setup, the merchant integrates with more than one PSP, acquiring bank, or payment gateway.
 If a gateway or provider rejects a payment, the orchestration layer applies predefined conditions and reroutes the request to another gateway or provider.
 The entire process is completed in milliseconds with no noticeable impact on customers.

 At the heart of cascading is a robust system that aims to maintain approval rates with as little revenue loss as possible.
-The system also includes an outline that lets each transaction be handled individually based on its type and defined characteristics, which in turn allows for more precise routing decisions.
+The system also includes an outline that lets each transaction be handled individually based on its type and defined characteristics, which in turn allows for more precise cascading decisions.

 Benefits of Cascading Payments